Competition Update due to Covid-19.

 So, for those unable to currently visit – why not spend time researching and planning your future trip by discovering more about the uplands and its amazing wildlife by reading this feature:

 And we also invite everyone, wherever they live, to showcase their photos of local #wildlifefromhome near them on our Gwent Wildlife Spotting group.

-GWT’s competition runs for a year from February 2020 and will be judged by three brilliant photographers: Gwent Wildlife Trust’s Vice chair Rob Waller, Gwent Wildlife Trust’s Senior Conservation Ecologist Andy Karran and ecologist, wildlife photographer and Gwent Wildlife Trust Vice President Chris Hatch.
+Our 'Hill Life Through a Lens' photography competition will be judged by three brilliant photographers: Gwent Wildlife Trust’s/ Vice chair Rob Waller, Gwent Wildlife Trust’s Senior Conservation Ecologisty Karran and ecologist, wildlife photographer and Gwent Wildlife Trust Vice President Chris Hatch.

 The competition has three categories: Under 16, Over 16 and Mobile Phone.

 It has three themes in each:

 - Hillside Wildlife and Landscapes Through the Seasons;

 - The High Life – People Living and Working in the Uplands;

 - Post Industrial Wilderness – When Nature Returns.